ubbdst/elasticsearch-rdf-river/README.rst

 This plugin is the modified version of the EEA RDF River Plugin which is available at https://github.com/eea/eea.elasticsearch.river.rdf.
 The plugin was modified to meet the University of Bergen Library's requirements.

-In this river, many options have been added including the support for harvesting data directly from TDB.
+In this river, many options have been introduced including the support for harvesting data directly from `TDB <https://jena.apache.org/documentation/tdb/>`_ , ability to update only part of the indexed document and more.
 Please see the documentation for more details.

 .. contents::